 Eric is licensed to practice before all state courts in Texas and the federal district and federal bankruptcy courts in the Northern, Southern, Western, and Eastern districts of Texas.
-After graduating from The University of Texas School of Law, he served as a federal judicial law clerk for the Honorable Leif M. Clark — a now-retired United States Bankruptcy Judge for the Western District of Texas.
-During law school, he worked as a Research Assistant to Professor Jay L. Westbrook, one of the world’s leading experts on Chapter 11 and international bankruptcy law; interned for the Honorable Frank R. Monroe (retired United States Bankruptcy Judge for the Western District of Texas); and served as an Editor for the Texas International Law Journal.
+After graduating from the University of Texas School of Law, he served as a federal judicial law clerk for the Honorable Leif M. Clark — a now-retired U.S. Bankruptcy Judge for the Western District of Texas.
+During law school, he worked as a Research Assistant to Professor Jay L. Westbrook, one of the world’s leading experts on Chapter 11 and international bankruptcy law; interned for the Honorable Frank R. Monroe (retired U.S. Bankruptcy Judge for the Western District of Texas); and served as an Editor for the Texas International Law Journal.

 - Represented the committee of investors and the liquidating trustee in a Chapter 11 case in federal district court for an oil and gas company involving a $485 million Ponzi scheme and parallel SEC receivership.

 - Represents a health care services provider as a creditor in multiple related Chapter 11 cases of hospitals.

 - Represents a durable medical equipment provider as a creditor in Chapter 11 cases of skilled nursing and assisted living facilities.

 - Represents a public company as a creditor, landlord, and IP licensor in the Chapter 11 case of its tenant / licensee.

 - Represented a publicly traded company as a creditor and preference defendant in Chapter 11 cases of hospitals and free standing emergency centers.